yanchenhugh/SCEQ_EIS/README.md

 # SCEQ_EIS
-The code package for the project of SCEQ-EIS algorithm
+The code package for the project of SCEQ-EIS algorithm, for nonlinear dynamic programming

 # files:
 ## Code files: